Accident / Incident & Near Miss Management System

 5.3 The Investigation

 The investigation process that is undertaken will help to identify what led to the Incident occurring and from this action points can be put in place to help prevent reoccurrence and to assist with closing out the Investigation.
+It also assists with completing the legal requirements as laid out in 5.2, Stage 3.

 This part of the form does not have to be sent with the Incident Reporting form to OSHEU and can follow at a later date if it is specified that further investigation is to be undertaken at stage 3.
 The Investigation Form (IFF) should only be completed by the Line Manager/Supervisor or DSO.
 Where no investigation form is submitted and the Incident form is deemed to require one by OSHEU, then a request will be made to the School/Directorate via the DSO.